bbauska/W3Cx-5of5/README.md

 data longevity.
 This specification defines an API for persistent data storage of key-value pair data in Web clients.

-**With localStorage the data will remain until it is deleted, whereas with sessionStorage the data is erased when the tab/browser is closed.**
+<b>With localStorage the data will remain until it is deleted, whereas
+with sessionStorage the data is erased when the tab/browser is closed.</b>

 For convenience, we will mainly illustrate the localStorage object.
 Just change &quot;local&quot; to &quot;session&quot; and it should work (this time with a